Particles and forces

 Classe Cloth

-The 2 two kind of constraints used here:
+Two types of constraints are used here: